gomorpheus/morpheus-docs/provisioning/blueprints/morpheus.rst

 Getting Started
 ^^^^^^^^^^^^^^^

 To get started, it may be best to look at a simple App Blueprint configuration.
-Docker templates are less complex than virtual machine based templates so lets look at a Blueprint that deploys a single nginx container to a target cloud:
+Docker templates are less complex than virtual machine based templates so lets look at a Blueprint that deploys a single Nginx container to a target cloud:

 .. code-block:: bash